Cryptography

 Side-Channel Attacks

-The protocol may be secure in theory, but hardware implementations can be exploited — e.g. detector blinding attacks manipulate photon detectors.
-Real-world security requires careful engineering beyond the protocol itself.
+The protocol may be perfectly secure on paper, but real hardware can be exploited — attackers have manipulated photon detectors directly rather than attacking the quantum physics.
+Real-world security requires careful engineering beyond the protocol itself. (e.g. detector blinding attacks.)

 🌐